SED-EEW/SED-EEW-SeisComP-contributions/doc/apps/sceewenv.rst

 In order to save the messages in the database and to provide them to other modules, the messaging system must to be able to handle these messages.
-Therefore, the plugins *dmvs* must be available to :ref:`scmaster` and the "EEW" group must be added.
+Therefore, the plugins *dmvs* must be available to :ref:`seiscomp:scmaster`  and the "EEW" group must be added.

 The plugins can be most easily **added** through the configuration parameters